Offline Handwritten Signature Verification - Literature Review: Problem Statement

 \subsection{Challenges}

-Before presenting the methods proposed to address this task, we first highlight some of the most important challenges of Offline Signature Verification.

-One of the main challenges for the task is having a high intra-class variability.
+One of the main challenges for the signature verification task is having a high intra-class variability.
 Compared to physical biometric traits, such as fingerprint or iris, handwritten signatures from the same user often show a large variability between samples.
 This problem is illustrated in Figure \ref{fig:variability}.
-This issue is aggravated with the present of low inter-class variability, when we consider differences between genuine signatures and skilled forgeries.
-Figure \ref{fig:difficult_skilled} shows some examples of genuine signatures and forgeries from the GPDS dataset \cite{vargas_off-line_2007}.
-In these examples, we can see that not only genuine signatures from the same user can be very different one from another, but that in some cases the skilled forgeries have a great degree of resemblance to some genuine samples.
+This issue is aggravated with the presence of low inter-class variability when we consider skilled forgeries.
+These forgeries are made targeting a particular individual, where a person often practices imitating the user's signature.
+For this reason, skilled forgeries tend to resemble genuine signatures to a great extent.

 Another important challenge for training an automated signature verification system is the presence of partial knowledge during training.
 In a realistic scenario, during training we only have access to genuine signatures for the users enrolled to the system.
-During operations, however, we not only want the system to be able to accept genuine signatures, but to reject forgeries.
+During operations, however, we want the system not only to be able to accept genuine signatures, but also to reject forgeries.
 This is a challenging task, since during training a classifier has no information to learn what exactly distinguishes a genuine signature and a forgery for the users enrolled in the system.

-Lastly, the amount of data available for training is often limited in real applications.
-During the enrolment phase, users are often required to supply only a few samples of their signatures.
+Lastly, the amount of data available for each user is often very limited in real applications.
+During the enrollment phase, users are often required to supply only a few samples of their signatures.
+In other words, even if there is a large number of users enrolled to the system, a classifier needs to perform well for a new user, for whom only a small set of samples are available.